adetoye-dev/books-library-app/README.md

 4. PUT /books/:id - Updates the details of a specific book.
 5. DELETE /books/:id - Deletes a specific book from the library.
 #### Its worth noting that none of these functions above is available to users as users can only preview and download books, while the admin can add, update, and delete books from the library.

+## Conclusion
+The book library app provides users with the ability to preview and download books from a digital library.
+While users cannot delete books from the library, they can easily access a variety of titles for their reading pleasure.
+The app is built using a React Vite frontend and a Node.js backend, with data stored in a MongoDB database.
+The frontend allows users to search for books, view book details, and download books in pdf format.
+The backend includes endpoints for retrieving book data.
+To run the app locally, simply clone the repository and follow the instructions in the README.
+With its user-friendly interface and extensive collection of books, the book library app is a great resource for book lovers everywhere.

 ## Contributors
 [Adetoye](https://github.com/adetoye-dev)